 Work!
 What a dirty word.
 The modern "Christian" Church is so quick to jump on this "saved by grace" bandwagon, that they totally refuse to check out the fine print.
 As stated earlier, grace only keeps us alive physically so we can learn faith.
 Grace does not save us eternally.
-Faith will, though; but not without works.
+Faith will save you eternally; but not without works.
 "In the same way, faith by itself, if it is not accompanied by action (work), is dead."
-James 2:17
+James 2:17.

 Works is in the Bible.
 Let’s just get it out and face it head on.
 Some of the terms that are used in place of the word works, but which mean the same are: deeds, action, doing, does, walk, obey, obedience, etc. Work is an integral part of the Christian life and salvation.